 - ventilate wardrobes and cupboards and avoid putting too many things in them since this stops air from circulating

 - insulation and draught-proofing will help keep a home warm and will also cut fuel bills.
-Condensation is less likely when the whole house or flat is warm insulate the loft
+Condensation is less likely when the whole house or flat is warm

 - do not block permanent ventilators

 - do not draught-proof rooms and kitchen/bathroom windows when there is condensation or mould present.